Chapter 6. Mirroring Ceph block devices

 Depending on the connection between the sites, mirroring can take a long time to sync the images.

-As a storage administrator, you can do various tasks to help you manage the Ceph block device mirroring environment.
-You can do the following tasks:
+As a storage administrator, you can perform a range of tasks to manage and maintain the Ceph Block Device (RBD) mirroring environment.

 • Viewing information about storage cluster peers.